Jonathan Langa

-Jonathan Langa (born November 15, 1990) is a Canadian football defensive back who is currently a free agent.
-He was drafted by the Tiger-Cats in the 3rd round, 20th overall, in the 2015 CFL Draft.
-He played CIS football for the Saint Mary's Huskies.
+Jonathan Langa (born November 15, 1990) is a Canadian former professional football defensive back who played for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
+He was selected by the Tiger-Cats in the 3rd round, with the 20th overall pick, of the 2015 CFL draft.
+He played CIS football for the Saint Mary's Huskies from 2012 to 2014.